Early Urge to push

 Principle 2, Gravity

-Knee chest with the mother's chin up, tongue out and panting reduces her body's spontaneous urge to push, or at least helps her not to push much.
+Knee-chest with the mother's chin up, tongue out and panting reduces her body's spontaneous urge to push.

 A knee chest position reduces pressure on the cervix and the posterior portions of the pelvic area including the uterosacral ligament.
 This can reduce the urge to push.